Politics of Malawi: Current executive

 The President of Malawi and the current executive branch is supported by appointed members of a Cabinet of Malawi and government agencies in Malawi.

 In 2020 Malawi Constitutional Court annulled president Peter Mutharika’s narrow election victory and re-election because of irregularities.
 Opposition leader Lazarus Chakwera won 2020 Malawian presidential election and he became the new president.
+In September 2025, former President Peter Mutharika returned to power as the President of the country by winning the election.